 Have you or someone you know been injured in a slip, trip or fall?
 Our expert team at Dansker&Aspromonte have ample experience in this area and have successfully sought compensation of more than $100 million for our clients.

-Falls usually result when you trip or slip and are the most common kinds of accidents that cause injuries.
+Falls usually result when you trip or slip and are the most common kinds of Premises Accidents that cause injuries.
 There are several types of slip and fall accidents, including:

 Property owners are obliged to ensure their property is in a safe condition for all who visit.
 If you have been injured in a fall and it can be proven that the property owner was negligent and was aware of dangerous conditions, you may be entitled to compensation for your pain and suffering.